rcldigitalpathology/Brain-Analyzer/README.md

 GUI - for visualizing the analyzed microglia data

 library - for third party libraries that we source into this project

+## License ##

+This project is licensed under the terms of the MIT license.